-The following table describes the fees and expenses you may pay if you buy, hold, and sell Admiral Shares of the Fund.
-You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and example below.
+The following tables describe the fees and expenses you may pay if you buy, hold, and sell Admiral Shares of the Fund.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and example below.

-Sales Charge (Load) Imposed on Purchases None Purchase Fee 0.50% Sales Charge (Load) Imposed on Reinvested Dividends None Redemption Fee None Account Service Fee Per Year (for certain fund account balances below \$1,000,000) \$20
+Sales Charge (Load) Imposed on Purchases None Purchase Fee 0.50% Sales Charge (Load) Imposed on Reinvested Dividends None Redemption Fee None Account Service Fee Per Year (for certain fund account balances below \$5,000,000) \$25